mnvvin/stock-analysis-chatbot/README.md

-# 📈 Alpha Analyst: Stock Analysis Chatbot
+# 📈 Stock Analysis Chatbot

 This is a professional, full-stack stock analysis chatbot designed for scalability and maintainability.
 It is built using **FastAPI** (Python backend) and **React** (Frontend), strictly following **Clean Architecture** and **Domain-Driven Design (DDD)** principles.